 One last benefit of Botox you might not even have thought of is relieving migraines.
 When your migraine is caused by muscle tension in your head, face, or neck, having Botox injections to relax those muscles should give you relief from the splitting pain.

-Key points to remember before getting Botox injections
+Key points to remember before getting Botox injections in Hong Kong

 - Before going to a new clinic, be sure to find out your usual dosage of Botox injections (in units).
 This ensures consistency and satisfaction with how your Botox injections will turn out every time.
 We cannot overstate how important this is.